JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/exopite-multifilter/README.txt

 == Description ==

+IMPORTANT<br />
+From version 20180921<br />
+* taxonomies_terms to include_taxonomies, select posts in taxonomies, terms are not allowed<br />
+filter will be displayed default.
+* Update URL changed, need to update manually!

 Exopite multifilter, mutlisortable, multi selectable, multi filterable sortable Wordpress Plugin

-AJAX sorter/filter for any page or post types by multiple taxonomies and/or terms. <br />
+AJAX sorter/filter for any page or post types by multiple taxonomies or terms. <br />
 (like post by categories/tags or any custom post type taxonomies like "portfolio-categories"). <br />
 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued, if style with 'bootstrap' or 'bootstrap-4' slug not already enqueued.